A-Nitram/Jaxxa-Rimworld/README.md

 - SIF shields will put out fires on the wall / doors
 - XML based colour
-- Shield colour is now defined in the XML files rather than hard coded 0.07
+- Shield colour is now defined in the XML files rather than hard coded

+0.07
 - Added Repair mods to SIF shield
 - A counter to walls being damaged before the shot gets intercepted.
-- Coding enhancements to work more reliably and predictably 0.08
+- Coding enhancements to work more reliably and predictably

+0.08
 - Fix for shield strength not being charged on loading a save game

 Planned:
--Early Warning?
+- Early Warning?
--Kenetic CRAM?
+- Kenetic CRAM?
--Check / deal with missing values better
+- Check / deal with missing values better

 ###Background:
 This is based of the Shields mod by "Darker" http://ludeon.com/forums/index.php?topic=2677.msg24772#msg24772 that is no longer being supported by him.
 I did a fix for Alpha4 and updated it to Alpha5 and have now developed to the point where I consider it a separate spin-off mod.
 ###Credit/Legal: